hauck-as/findTDE/docs/Installation.rst

     pip install findtde

 We recommend creating a virtual environment through Conda to manage all necessary packages.
-If you plan to use ``LAMMPS`` to perform calculations, you can install `LAMMPS in the same environment with Conda <https://docs.lammps.org/Install_conda.html>`_.
+If you plan to use ``LAMMPS`` to perform calculations, you can `install with Conda <https://docs.lammps.org/Install_conda.html>`_ in the same environment.

 .. code:: bash